Metevier/webtask-slack-translate/README.md

 /wt create translate
 `
 * Navigate to the returned edit link in slack, and replace the generated code with the code in dist/webtask.js and hit save
-* Click the wrench icon -> secrets, and add you Google Translate API key as API\_KEY and the Google Translate path as API\_PATH (it will default to https://translation.googleapis.com/language/translate/v2)
+* Click the wrench icon -> secrets, and add you Google Translate API key as API\_KEY

 You can now translate text in slack!
 Use the following format: